Chart Color Schemes

 Wavell Heights has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 30 projects likely to impact the area.
-Key projects include Danby Lane, The Prince Charles Hospital Expansion, Bakery Square, and Brisbane Housing Company - Chermside Development.
-The following list details those most relevant.
+AreaSearch identified 30 projects likely impacting the region.
+Notable initiatives include Danby Lane, The Prince Charles Hospital Expansion, Bakery Square, and Brisbane Housing Company - Chermside Development.
+Relevant projects are detailed below.

 Professional plan users can use the search below to filter and access additional projects.